cheqd/product-docs/tutorials/did-operations/create-a-did.md

 #### Create keys along with a DIDDoc template

 This will automatically generate a template for your DIDDoc, including a new DID and associated public/private key pair.
-You can then use this template to populate your `args.json` file.&#x20;
+You can then use this template to populate your `payload.json` file.

 Follow [_Method 2_ in the key management guide](identity-key-handling.md):